phillycommunitywireless/phillycommunitywireless/README.md

   image:
     src: Image source
     alt: Image alt text
     # Optional
+    class: Classes to add to the img element
+  # Optional
   reverse: false # Set to `true` to display the image on the left instead.
 ```